 The kBox Power Test is developed so that kBox users will not need to spend time developing protocols of their own.
-In addition, it gives users the opportunity to share and compare results among each other.
+In addition, it gives users the opportunity to share and compare results with each other.
 The kBox Power Test is intended for squats, but the same methodology can be applied to other exercises.

 Using the kBox Power Test you also have the opportunity to submit your results to our upcoming reference database for kBox users.
-By sharing your data you will contribute to this flywheel training knowledge base for the benefit of your peers, and in addition you will get an early access to the results collected.
+By sharing your data you will contribute to this flywheel training knowledge base for the benefit of your peers, and in addition, you will get an early access to the results collected.

 For testing of maximum power, the user should be rested and not do any heavy or fatiguing lower limb work for at least +48 hours.
 For readiness testing, the goal is to assess the level of neuromuscular fatigue so this does not matter.
 Always start with a maximum test to set a baseline even if you aim for a readiness test in-season to set a baseline.
 Re-calibrate baseline in 4-6 weeks of training or you might underestimate your user’s level of fatigue.